-There is One of these myths is that there’s nothing you can do about your body’s aging.
+There is one of these myths is that there’s nothing you can do about your body’s ageing.
 This isn’t true.
 There are plenty of things you can do to make sure you help protect the length of your telomeres, which are a good indicator of your life span.

 Things You Should Know

 It’s a myth that growing older means you can’t have plenty of experiences, both extraordinary and ordinary.
 As someone who’s growing older, you know the value of the big moments and the little moments in life.

 They all matter, even the little ones that seem to matter very little.

 Though it seems the little things matter much more, plus they seem to have a better impact on the outcome.